CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

         name: ingress-demo
       name: ingress-demo
     ```
 1. Define a Service for our API so that the application is accessible within the cluster.
-Select the **Services and ingresses** blade of the tailwind-traders-aks[SUFFIX] AKS resource detail page of the Azure Portal, and on the Services tab, select **+ Create** and choose **Create with YAML**.
+Select the **Services and ingresses** blade of the contoso-traders-aks[SUFFIX] AKS resource detail page of the Azure Portal, and on the Services tab, select **+ Create** and choose **Create with YAML**.

     ![This is a screenshot of the Azure Portal for AKS showing adding a Service.](media/createservice.png "Add a Service")